Inclusion of Positions in Organizational Chart and Role of Non-Executive Directors - CiteHR

 From India, Delhi

-If you are preparing an org. chart of the entire organization, you need not include each and every position.
-But you need to include important departments like Finance, HR & Admin, Marketing, Technical, and Operations.
-Maybe under each department, you can mention the number of employees in senior management, middle management, and junior management levels.
+If you are preparing an org chart of the entire organization, you need not include each and every position.
+However, you should include important departments like Finance, HR & Admin, Marketing, Technical, and Operations.
+Under each department, you can mention the number of employees in senior management, middle management, and junior management levels.

 Separate charts for each department with all the positions included need to be prepared.